 When a teenager makes a poor decision, such as staying out past curfew or drinking at a party, the emotionally reactive parent is waiting anxiously at the door, steam seeping from his ears, to punish the teen for her mistake.
-But if you address the issues when your emotions are running high, you teach your child she can’t trust you and that you’ll attack even if she is trying to apologize or do the right thing.
+If you address the issues when your emotions are running high, you teach your child she can’t trust you and you’ll attack even if she is trying to apologize or do the right thing.
 In heated moments, it’s difficult not to react emotionally, but it’s a skill all great parents learn.

-Second, have an action plan or home contract in place so that you know what disciplinary measure is in order without making rash decisions in the heat of the moment.
+Second, have an action plan or home contract in place so you know what disciplinary measure is in order without making rash decisions in the heat of the moment.
 Turn-About Ranch sends every family home with a home contract, a tool designed to keep the family on track and maintain their momentum after their time at the ranch ends.
 In the contract, parents write their values as well as guidelines based on those values.
 For example, parents who believe education is a priority may create rules about grades, jobs, and homework.
 Parents who value honesty will set rules that reward telling the truth and penalize sneakiness or manipulation.